amazingrando/sous-website/README.md

 # Sous Project

-This is a Drupal Project Created initially with the [Sous Project](https://github.com/fourkitchens/sous-drupal-project).
+This is a Drupal Site initially created with the [Sous Project](https://github.com/fourkitchens/sous-drupal-project).

 Its theme is based on the [Emulsify Design System](https://github.com/emulsify-ds/emulsify-design-system).

-The theme is using upstream "Core" components and styles that can be shared across multiple projects, as well as custom "Project" specific components only used by this project.
+The theme is using upstream "Core" [components](https://github.com/ModulesUnraveled/sous-components-twig) and [styles](https://github.com/ModulesUnraveled/sous-styles) that can be shared across multiple projects, as well as custom "Project" specific components only used by this project.

 ## Install